 The knowledge, understanding and skills taught through Physical Education will enable students to enhance their own and others' participation in a diverse range of physical activities.
 The program consists of applying topics (linked to improving individual performance) directly to a variety of games, sports and performances.
 The study of this subject will provide students with the foundations for learning and is aligned to the Physical Education syllabus offered in the senior years.

 Units of Study Proposed practical contexts for units of study/focus areas

 Tactical awareness Badminton

 Energy systems Netball

-Ethics and Integrity in Sport Sports Aerobics
+Fitness and Training Varied activities

 Movement and Motor learning Volleyball

 GENERAL LEARNING EXPERIENCES

 Students will understand concepts and strategies related to: